srl-labs/srl-netbox-demo/README.md

 ```bash
 clab deploy -t srl_netbox.clab.yaml
 ```
+> [!NOTE]
-**_NOTE:_** This step will spin up all necessary containers, deploy Netbox, and start importing Nokia device types from the device library.
+> This step will spin up all necessary containers, deploy Netbox, and start importing Nokia device types from the device library.
 The entire `clab deploy` process takes about 4-5 minutes.
 After that, the `netbox_importer` container will continue running for an additional minute to complete the import, becoming healthy once finished.

+> [!TIP]
+> Watch the logs of the netbox container. `docker logs -f netbox`

 ### 2. Access your Netbox